vinodkumarhs1962/skinspire_V2/Project_docs/Core Business process Implementation/Data model for core Business.md

         return True, "Discount is valid"
 Conclusion
-This comprehensive data model has been designed to efficiently handle the core business processes of SkinSpire Clinic HMS, with special attention to:
+This comprehensive data model has been designed to efficiently handle the core business processes of Skinspire Clinic HMS, with special attention to:

 GST Compliance: Proper separation of CGST, SGST, and IGST for accurate tax handling and reporting Inventory Management: Detailed batch tracking, expiry monitoring, and correct stock movement records